programmer90000/linux-set-up-docs/installation.md

 sudo apt install -y tilda
 ```

-Open nemo by typing `tilda` into the terminal or clicking the nemo app icon
+Open nemo by typing `tilda` into the terminal or clicking the Tilda app icon

 The first time you open Tilda, you will be presented with the preferences screen to update preferences